Confirmed runners and riders for the 2023 Grand National at Aintree

 Leading Irish fancies Delta Work, Gaillard Du Mesnil and Mr Incredible also line up, while Le Milos and Our Power are others who will represent Britain in the £1 million marathon, which is live on ITV's main channel at 5.15pm on Saturday.

-A maximum field of 40 means Fakiera, Mortal, Darrens Hope, Captain Cattistock, Secret Reprieve and Fantastikas miss out.
+A maximum field of 40 was expected before Escaria Ten's withdrawal on Saturday.
+Fakiera, Mortal, Darrens Hope, Captain Cattistock, Secret Reprieve and Fantastikas missed out, having been below the cut-off point when declarations were made.

-The ground on Aintree's National course was described as good to soft, soft in places on Thursday, when the track's three-day meeting – the highlight of its year – was due to start.

 Townend takes the ride on Gaillard Du Mesnil